vivaria/edisonrul.ing/README.md

     *   DO NOT negate activated effects of Spell / Trap Cards (ex: "Royal Oppression", "Geartown").
 *   NEGATE the Normal / Flip / Tribute / Special Summon of a monster (ex: "Chaos Sorcerer, "Gladiator Beast Gyzarus", a Synchro Summon) that did not start a Chain.
     *   This occurs in the Summon negation timing (before the monster is successfully Summoned).
-    *   Negate the Normal Summon from "Ultimate Offering's" effect that resolved as Chain Link 1.
+    *   Negate the Normal Summon from "Ultimate Offering"'s effect that resolved as Chain Link 1.
     *   DO NOT negate Monster Effects (ex: "Debris Dragon", "Dark Simorgh").
     *   DO NOT negate the Normal Summon from "Ultimate Offering" / "Mausoleum of the Emperor".
     *   DO NOT negate the Fusion Summon after "Polymerization" resolved.